bregman-arie/devops-exercises/README.md

 You can use the commands <code>cron</code> and <code>at</code>.
 With cron, tasks are scheduled using the following format:

+<code>*/30 * * * * bash myscript.sh</code> Executes the script every 30 minutes.

 <minute> <hour> <day of month> <month> <day of week> <command to execute>

 The tasks are stored in a cron file.

+Alternatively if you are using a distro with systemd it's recommended to use systemd timers.

 </b></details>

 <details>